sveinpg/build-your-own-react/README.md

 :bulb: Unfamiliar with `React.createElement()`?
 Code written with [JSX](https://reactjs.org/docs/introducing-jsx.html) will be converted to use React.createElement().
 You will not typically invoke React.createElement() directly if you are using JSX.

 :bulb: We use the rest operator `...children` to handle several children.
 However, if the app code specifies children as an array, the rest operator will still wrap the argument in an array.
-When this is the case you need to [flatten](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flat) the array.
-(Requires polyfill for IE/Edge)
+When this is the case you need to [flatten](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/flat) the array (requires polyfill for IE/Edge).

 :books: In this workshop, we won't make use of `$$typeof`, `ref` or `_owner`, but do take a look at [this blog post](https://overreacted.io/why-do-react-elements-have-typeof-property/) for details about what `$$typeof` is.
 Essentially it is to protect against XSS-attacks.